nwager/kernel-docs/docs/reference/stable-patch-format.rst

    * - UBUNTU: [Config]
      - This is an update to the kernel configuration as recorded in the ``debian.<branch>/config`` directory.

-       See the ``debian.master/config/README.rst`` or
+       See the ``debian.master/config/README.rst`` :none:`wokeignore:rule=master,`
-       `Discourse - Kernel configuration in Ubuntu`_ for more information about the config format.
+       or `Discourse - Kernel configuration in Ubuntu`_ for more information about the config format.
    * - UBUNTU: ubuntu
      - This is an update to an Ubuntu specific driver in the ``ubuntu/`` directory.
 This category is rarely used anymore except in special cases.